hackprinceton/meteor-accounts-jwt/README.md

-# meteor-jwt-login
+# meteor-accounts-jwt
 This enables logging in to Meteor's user account system with a JSON web token.
 The JWT payload is tied to an e-mail address, which allows you to send a login link that verifies a user's email address before the actual user document is created.

-__THIS PACKAGE IS NOT ACTIVELY MAINTAINED.
-USE AT YOUR OWN RISK.__

 Installation
 ============
-`meteor add fongandrew:jwt-login`
+`meteor add hackprinceton:accounts-jwt`

 Settings
 ========